 My Writing Journey

-Roland and outside the Natural History Museum in New York.
+My husband and I, outside the Natural History Museum in New York.

 What can I say?
 I was a weird kid.

-As a teenager, I dreamed of being a journalist and then a novelist but, I made one mistake.
-I listened to the never-ending brigade of negative voices around me whom all said the same thing “you can’t make money writing” but later changed to pursuing pathology.
+As a teenager, I dreamed of being a journalist and then a novelist, but I made one mistake.
+I listened to the never-ending brigade of negative voices around me who all said the same thing “You can’t make money writing”, but later changed to pursuing pathology.

 Spoiler alert, I end up in finance and accounting for over ten years.